abdulhamiid/abdulhamiid/README.md

 - 👯 I’m looking to collaborate on open-source projects
 - 📫 How to reach me: - GitHub: [@abdulhamiid](https://github.com/abdulhamiid) ,Twitter: [@abdulhamid_adio](https://twitter.com/abdulhamid_adio), LinkedIn: [Adio Abdulhamid](https://www.linkedin.com/in/abdulhamid-adio)
 - 😄 Pronouns: he/his
-- ⚡ Fun fact: I have 6month of remote work experience with devs from all over the world
+- ⚡ Fun fact: I have 6 months of remote work experience with devs from all over the world
-- 💬 ask me about anything, i am happy to help;
+- 💬 Ask me about anything, I am happy to help.

 <br>